nomikem/cyberfest/README.md

 ### OSINT – Open Source Intelligence

-No prerequisites needed — just your investigative mindset!
+Almost no prerequisites needed (one X account is required) — just your investigative mindset!
 This challenge teaches you how publicly available information can be used in both ethical hacking and real-world investigations.

 **Why try OSINT?**